-Interviews can be nerve-wracking, and it doesn’t help when the person doing the asking is firing off questions that seem like loaded guns.
+Interviews can be nerve-wracking.
+It doesn’t help when the person doing the asking is firing off interview questions that seem like loaded guns.
 Queries like, “Why do you want to work here?” may appear to be no-brainers, but the obvious response isn’t always the right one.
 In fact, prospective employers often seek deeper insights into your ability to do the job and fit into the corporate culture when asking these types of questions.

-Following are some queries you may run across during your job search, as well as hints into what the hiring manager really wants to know:
+Following are some interview questions and answers you may run across during your job search, as well as hints into what the hiring manager really wants to know:

 “What do you think of our work?”
 Talk about a loaded question!
 Most creatives are used to giving and receiving critiques — and when asked for their honest opinion, they may have trouble holding back.
 Constantly making something better is part of a creative’s DNA.
 But this is the time to opt for the abridged version of your ideas.

 A hiring manager asking this question is really wondering, first, if you’ve done your homework and are thoroughly familiar with the company and its brands.
 Second, he or she wants to know that, though you have an opinion, you can convey your ideas in a diplomatic manner.
 (No one wants to hire a person with a know-it-all attitude.)